Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Sample 1: Buffers

-The basic SYCL implementation explained in this code sample includes device selector, queue, buffer, accessor, kernel, and command group.
+This code sample explains the basic SYCL implementation, which includes a device selector, queue, buffer, accessor, kernel, and command group.

 Create Device Selector

-Using SYCL, you can offload computation from CPU to a device.
-The first step is to select a device, (the sample uses FPGA).
+Using SYCL, you can offload computation from the CPU to a device.
+The first step is to select a device (the sample uses FPGA).
 Based on the availability of devices and their intended use cases, create a device selector object:

 This sample uses definitions to choose between device selectors; you can pick between FPGA, FPGA emulator, or the default device.
-The appropriate definition can be provided at the time of compiling the sample to create the intended device selector object.
+The appropriate definition can be provided when compiling the sample to create the intended device selector object.
 The makefile illustrates how to specify such a definition.
-If no device selector definition is explicitly specified during compile time, then the default device selector object is created.
+The default device selector object is created if no device selector definition is explicitly specified during compile time.
 This has the advantage of selecting the most performant device among the available devices during runtime.
-If you do not intend to use either a FPGA or a FPGA emulator, then you can omit specifying a definition and the default device selector object is created.
+If you do not intend to use either an FPGA or an FPGA emulator, then you can omit to specify a definition, and the default device selector object is created.

 int main(int argc, char* argv[]) {